“Phiaton’s BT 150 NC are among the best wireless noise cancelling in-ears on the market.”

 When it comes to battery life, the six hours with the BT 150 NC’s noise cancelling is just a tad too low for some applications, running out a few times throughout our evaluation.
 You can turn off noise cancelling to get a few extra hours, though, and the BT 150 NC can also be plugged in via the proprietary Everplay-X cable for continued listening even when the battery loses juice – just make sure you don’t lose the cable.
 That said, considering that Phiaton is marketing the BT 150 NCs as a great choice for business travelers who need a noise cancelling solution, those who take long flights will want to keep the battery limit in mind.

 When it comes to Bluetooth connection, we only experienced minor stuttering when the headphones and the connected listening device were at the edge of connectivity range.
-Step completely out of range, and the headphones provide a vibration notification to let you know it.
+Step completely out of range, and the

 We came away impressed with the BT 150 NC’s sound performance and helpful features.
 Given the price and quality, it will be difficult to find a viable alternative.